-The College of Liberal Arts and Sciences in conjunction with the Graduate College offers a graduate Certificate in Global Health Studies.
-The certificate is open to University of Iowa graduate and professional students except for those in the College of Pharmacy who have earned the Pharm.D. degree; they are awarded the undergraduate certificate.
+The certificate is open to University of Iowa graduate and professional students, except for those in the College of Pharmacy who have earned the Pharm.D. degree; they are awarded the undergraduate certificate.
 Other students are awarded the graduate certificate by the Graduate College.

 Graduate and professional students who would like to count credit from a degree program toward the global health studies certificate should consult their graduate/professional academic programs.

 The certificate program is interdisciplinary, and requires students to complete a global health project (either in an international setting or in a domestic setting which focuses on global connections) during which they address an important global health issue in a systematic way.
 Students then present their results and report on the completed project.
 The program helps prepare students for careers in global health.